polar-analytics/data-engineering-interview/README.md

 ## 2️⃣ Fetch data

-The goal of this exercise is to design a read-only API (REST or GraphAPI) that returns one or more records from static set of shopify data.
+The goal of this exercise is to design a read-only REST API that returns one or more records from static set of shopify data.

 Data: https://raw.githubusercontent.com/polar-analytics/data-engineering-interview/main/data.json